 The People -Offline

 It is much hard to imagine people living without any access to the internet.
-Today’s world of internet of things, social media, is truly a global village.
+Today’s world of the internet of things, and social media, is truly a global village.
 But believe me that some parts of the world still remain offline.
-The prominent example is of Africa where according to the United Nations’ studies about one-third of the population is without internet access.
+A prominent example is Africa where according to United Nations studies about one-third of the population is without internet access.